 Está bien cerrar la puerta cuando no hay nadie en casa.
 (It is advisable to close the door when no one’s home.)

 Está mal hablar con la boca llena.
 (It is not OK to speak with your mouth full.)

 Hearing more sentences that use this construct can be helpful.
 Luckily, there’s a useful song by Paulo Londra that uses está bien throughout the chorus line (warning: the lyrics get spicy).

-You can find more examples in the FluentU program, as well, where authentic videos like music videos and movie clips are paired with interactive captions and personalized quizzes.
-Do a search for está bien or any of the other phrases in this post to hear more examples of them being spoken by native Spanish speakers.
+You can find more examples in the FluentU language learning program, where authentic videos like music videos and movie clips are paired with interactive captions and personalized quizzes.
+You can search for está bien or any of the other phrases in this post to hear more examples of them being spoken by native Spanish speakers.

 Hay que is a very useful Spanish impersonal expression we use to convey the idea that something has to be done.

 Normally, the speaker has no hidden agenda and they just want to say something must be done, but plenty of times this expression can be used quite “shadily” in order to express something similar to “you have to do X, but I am not telling you directly you have to do it.”
 Don’t you love Spanish?

 As for its translation into English, there is not a word-for-word one or one that would fit every context and situation.